SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 ## Install the NPM package dependencies

-We'll work primarily within the `project/cap-documentation-ai-helper` directory of this repo, which contains a starter CAP project with code already written to provide UI and some of the service functionalities to make the CodeJam experience more accessible.
+You'll work primarily within the `project/cap-documentation-ai-helper` directory of this repo, which contains a starter CAP project with code already written to provide UI and some of the service functionalities to make the CodeJam experience more accessible.
 The `package.json` file contains runtime and design time dependencies.

 👉 Make sure you're in the `project/cap-documentation-ai-helper` directory (where `package.json` lives):